Oh, boy! This is going to be a long post!

 The final episode of Season Two introduces two new musical ideas: a love theme for Will and Djaq and a one-off motif for King Richard.
 This score also brings the Black Knights' motif to its conclusion.
 For 21 minutes, Price provides music for the Outlaws' fight for England and the last stand of a major character.

 Selection Of Cues From Season Two.
-Below are links to some unreleased cues mentioned in the analysis (they come from Andy Price's official website):
+Below are links to some clean (with no SFX) unreleased cues mentioned in the analysis (they come from Andy Price's official website):

 About Season Three Complete Score